DaveCoded/Multi-page-form-assignment/README.md

 been aware of.
 As a result, the two unit tests included are just tokens of my learning so far.
-I'll be diving into the subject further this week, looking at Enzyme and react-test-renderer, and hopefully combining them with Jest to see if I can write integration tests, end to end tets, and figure out what use snapshot tests are.
+I'll be diving into the subject further this week, looking at Enzyme and react-test-renderer, and hopefully combining them with Jest to see if I can write integration tests, end-to-end tests, and figure out what use snapshot tests are.

 If you have any advice on how to best go about picking up TDD, I'd appreciate